microsoft/python-import-mocker/README.md

 ```

-As it can be seen, this can get very complex very easily, especially when
+As it can be seen, this can get very verbose, especially when dependencies start
-dependencies start to grow and we need different configurations for mocking.
+to grow and we need different configurations for mocking.

 This is why we created Python Import Mocker, to greately simplify this process
 without having to reinvent the wheel every time.
 We hope you find this as useful
 as we did 😀.

-## Usage
+## Example

-Following the example given in the [previous section](./README.md#Rationale),
+Following the example given in the [previous section](#Rationale),
 here is how the Python Import Mocker would be used:

 ```py